HaonanLi2024/SCOPE_PM2.5_LysoGPLs_mediation/README.md

 SCOPE was a panel study conducted in Beijing between August 2013 and  February 2015, with the primary aim of investigating the potential adverse effect of air pollution exposure on cardiometabolic biomarkers.
 The study recruited 120 participants aged 50 to 65 without a history of cardiovascular disease, residing in communities nearby Peking University campus.
 At enrollment, baseline demographic, and socioeconomic parameters of the participants were collected.

-During the study period, each participant underwent up to seven repeated clinic visits at Peking University Hospital on the campus.
+During the study period, ambient air pollutants were monitored, and each participant underwent up to seven repeated clinic visits at Peking University Hospital on the campus.
 Blood samples were collected.&#x20;

 The datasets used in the present analysis are as following: